kishanhitk/hey-status/README.md

 4. **Interactivity**: Users can hover over cells to see detailed information about service status for that specific day.

 This feature provides a quick, at-a-glance view of service reliability over time, helping teams identify patterns and potential issues.

+### Data Fetching Strategy

+HeyStatus employs a hybrid approach to data fetching, combining Remix loaders with React Query for optimal performance and user experience:

+**Remix Loaders**
+- Used for initial data fetching on the server side
+- Ensures that the initial page load is fast and comes pre-populated with data
+- Improves SEO as the content is available in the initial HTML

+**React Query**
+- Used for client-side data fetching and state management
+- Provides caching, background updates, and real-time synchronization
+- Seamlessly integrates with Remix by using the loader data as initial query data

 ## Local Development Setup